This website provide easily accessible information about the structure and working practices of local government in England.

 As with other aspects of local government in the UK it is misleading to offer too many generalisations but ...

-- for most County local authorities, their primary services are around social care, both adults and children’s services.
+- for most County local authorities, their primary services are social care:- both adults' and children’s.

-- for District and Borough councils, the prominent and visible services are around leisure and housing issues (though few have residual landlord services today).
-But a key role and one particular service that District and Borough Council perform is around ‘planning the built environment’.
-Further information about planning will be added in due course.
+- for District and Borough councils, their most prominent and visible services are leisure and housing (though few have residual landlord services today).
+But their other key role is ‘planning the built environment’.

 To explain exactly how and why this occurs would occupy an entire volume, yet in it most basic sense the council has powers to raise taxes from residents to pay for services it offers.
 Those services are based upon the need to protect those who are deemed to vulnerable in society, to protect the health and wellbeing of citizens, to protect and where applicable enhance the environment and to be the arbiter of decisions that protect the ‘normal way of life’ of citizens.

 - Local taxation in an historical context – why we have it and what purposes does it serve?

 Here is a useful summary of sources of local authority funds in 2016-17.
 (Click image to enlarge.)

 As noted below, central government has slashed central funding of local council expenditure.
 Some councils have as a result been tempted to enter into commercial (including property and financial) investments in order to bolster their income.
 But higher income from investments is inevitable associated with greater risk and these attempts to chase high returns all too often end in tears as the counterparties are generally much more knowledgeable and professional than local authority staff.

 - Both Northamptonshire (in 2018) and Croydon (in 2020) were amongst the first councils to be forced to issue Section 114 notices (in affect announcing their bankruptcy) which in turn forced them into even more severe spending cuts.